 This is the best carrot cake you will ever make – and I don’t say that lightly!
 It’s moist, but not too moist, and it’s FULL of flavor!
 The perfect blend of spices, carrots and depth of flavor.
 I not only tested it against all the different versions, but also against some other popular versions.
 Taste testers all agreed this was the best!
 It’s a great dessert for Easter and any time you get a craving for carrot cake.
 I hope you enjoy it as much as we did!

-This Carrot Cake recipe is moist, tender & easy to make!
-It’s seriously the best carrot cake recipe covered in cream cheese frosting for a perfect cake.
+This recipe for The Best Carrot Cake is wonderfully moist, tender and easy to make.
+It’s covered in a homemade cream cheese frosting for the perfect, classic cake.

 - 2 1/2 cups (325g) all purpose flour